 N.B.
 Please tick the relevant region box in the Application form indicating you live in Dún Laoghaire-Rathdown

-Kilkenny Arts Office is supporting a 1-month residency for a visual artist who is based in the county of Kilkenny.
+Meath Arts Office is supporting a 1-month residency for an artist of any discipline who is based in the county of Meath.

 N.B.
 Please tick the relevant region box in the Application form indicating you live in Co.
-Kilkenny
+Meath

-Limerick City and County Council is supporting a 1-month residency for an artist of any discipline who is based in Limerick.
+Galway County Council Arts Office is supporting a 1-month residency for an artist of any discipline who is based in Co.
+Galway.

 N.B.
-Please tick the relevant region box in the Application form indicating you live in Co.
-Limerick
+Please tick the relevant region box in the Application form indicating you live in Galway County

 EALAÍN NA GAELTACHTA RESIDENCY

 Ealaín na Gaeltachta is supporting a 1-month residency for a Gaeltacht based artist of any discipline working in the Irish language.